martijncasteel/ircd.go/README.md

 # simple chat server in go

-Started working on an irc server in Go, to try out a new language.
+Started working on an [irc server](https://tools.ietf.org/html/rfc1459) in Go to try out a new language.
 As there are multiple IRC Go servers I will discontinue this project.
+I used [miniircd](https://github.com/jrosdahl/miniircd) a lot as a reference.
+In go Ifound [oragono](https://github.com/oragono/oragono) and [ggircd](https://github.com/fimad/ggircd) which I found hard to read, but Go is new to me.
 It uses a goroutine per connection.
 I haven't tested this software at all except with the following commands.

 ```bash
 # start server